Dr Nicholas Campion

 Papers, Articles, Encyclopaedia Articles and Chapters in Books

-2014: ‘The Moral Philosophy of Space Travel: A Historical Review’, in Jai Galliot (ed.), Commercial Space Exploration: Ethics, Policy, Governance, Abingdon: Ashgate.
+2015: ‘The Moral Philosophy of Space Travel: A Historical Review’, in Jai Galliot (ed.), Commercial Space Exploration: Ethics, Policy, Governance (Abingdon: Ashgate), pp. 9-22

-2014: (with Ronnie Gale Dreyer) ‘Indian Astrology, in David Kim (ed.), Modern History of Asian Religions, Leiden: Brill.
+2015: (with Ronnie Gale Dreyer) ‘Indian Astrology’, in David Kim (ed.), Modern History of Asian Religions, Leiden: Brill.

-2014: ‘The legacy of classical cosmology in the Renaissance: William Shakespeare and astronomy’, Mediterranean Archaeology & Archaeometry, eds., Kim Malville, Xenophon Moussas and Michael Rappenglück.
+2014: ‘The legacy of classical cosmology in the Renaissance: William Shakespeare and astronomy’, Mediterranean Archaeology & Archaeometry, Vol 14, no 3, eds., Kim Malville, Xenophon Moussas and Michael Rappenglück.

 2014: ‘Astronomy and the State: time, space, power and the foundation of Baghdad’, in Michael Rappenglűck, Barbara Rappenglück and Nicholas Campion (eds.)
-Astronomy and Power (Cambridge: British Archaeology Reports).
+Astronomy and Power (Cambridge: British Archaeology Reports), pp. 233-9.

 2014: Campion, Nicholas, ‘Astrology as Cultural Astronomy’, Handbook of Archaeoastronomy and Ethnoastronomy (ed.
-Juan Antonio Belmonte)
+Clive Ruggles) (Heidelberg, Springer-Verlag).

 2014: ‘Astrology’ in Christopher Partridge (ed.)
 Routledge Handbook of the Occult (London: Routledge).